-Prosecutors add murder charge against serial killing suspect
+Charge added against California serial killing suspect

-VISALIA, Calif.
-(AP) — Prosecutors added another murder charge Monday against a California serial killing suspect, boosting the number of victims to 13 in the Golden State Killer case.
+SAN FRANCISCO (AP) — Prosecutors added another murder charge Monday against a California serial killing suspect, boosting the number of victims to 13 in the Golden State Killer case.

-Former police officer Joseph DeAngelo, 72, was charged with first-degree murder in the killing of Claude Snelling, who was shot while stopping the kidnapping of his 16-year-old in Visalia, Tulare County District Attorney Tim Ward said.
+Former police officer Joseph DeAngelo, 72, was charged with first-degree murder in the 1975 killing of community college teacher Claude Snelling, who was shot while stopping the kidnapping of his 16-year-old daughter in Visalia, Tulare County District Attorney Tim Ward said.

+Police say they have physical evidence linking DeAngelo to the killing of Snelling but didn’t elaborate.

 “We have taken that first step in providing justice not only for the victim’s family but for this community as a whole,” Ward said.